Nov 1, 2021

 As they go through rigorous testing and quality control, with Chat APIs you can rest assured that the chat and messaging functions will all work correctly without glitches in the code.

-Chat APIs provide a better option for most companies that want to add chat and instant messaging features to their app.
+A: Chat APIs provide a better option for most companies that want to add chat and instant messaging features to their app.
 Chat APIs are fast - you can add chat functions within minutes, rather than waiting for weeks to build them from scratch using XMPP.
 You also avoid the drawbacks - server lag, inextensibility, and increased overheads.

 To find out more about Sceytâs Chat API and SDKs, get in touch today.